-Atomic Energy of Canada Limited (AECL), as a federal Crown corporation and agent of the Government of Canada, is committed to engaging with Indigenous peoples, stakeholders, local communities around AECL’s sites, governments, businesses, academics and the public to understand perspectives, share information, discuss questions and concerns, and to create opportunities for collaboration.
+Atomic Energy of Canada Limited (AECL) is committed to engaging with Indigenous communities, stakeholders, local communities, governments, businesses, academics and the public to understand perspectives, share information, discuss questions and concerns, and to create opportunities for collaboration.

-Communication and stakeholder engagement activities are integral to advancing AECL’s mandate to enable nuclear science and technology and to protect the environment by fulfilling the Government of Canada’s radioactive waste management and decommissioning.
+Communication and engagement activities are integral to advancing AECL’s mandate to enable nuclear science and technology and to protect the environment by fulfilling the Government of Canada’s radioactive waste management and decommissioning responsibilities.